ryan-kp-miller/The-Drink-Almanac-API/go_api/README.md

     - [x] store
   - [x] Add tests to CICD pipeline
 - [x] Set up Data Transfer Object types for request bodies and responses
+- [x] Move hardcoded table names and other env variables to an app config struct